Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Warding Wind.md

 ## Description:
 A strong wind (20 miles per hour) blows around you in a 10-foot radius and moves with you, remaining centered on you.
-The wind lasts for the spell's duration. \n- It deafens you and other creatures in its area.\n- It extinguishes unprotected flames in its area that are torch-sized or smaller.\n- The area is difficult terrain for creatures other than you.\n- The attack rolls of ranged weapon attacks have disadvantage if they pass in or out of the wind.\n- It hedges out vapor, gas, and fog that can be dispersed by strong wind.\n
+The wind lasts for the spell's duration.

+- It deafens you and other creatures in its area.

+- It extinguishes unprotected flames in its area that are torch-sized or smaller.

+- The area is difficult terrain for creatures other than you.

+- The attack rolls of ranged weapon attacks have disadvantage if they pass in or out of the wind.

+- It hedges out vapor, gas, and fog that can be dispersed by strong wind.